United Tompkins Impact Fund

 Downtown Ithaca Children's Center

 Downtown Ithaca Children’s Center (DICC) provides quality education and childcare to children ages 6 weeks to 5 years old.
 Quality early childhood programming is an essential community support.
 DICC is committed to providing accessibility for children to grow and develop in a supportive learning environment while allowing their caregivers to remain in the workforce.
-We have and maintain our commitment to deconstruct negative stereotypes associated with race, class, ability, gender, language and biases through strengths-based programming.
-Our classrooms and staff mirror the children and families we serve, as all should feel represented and a sense of belonging in their community.
-Tuition Assistance as a project aids in resolving two primary issues to ultimately meet DICC’s top priority – community access to diverse, inclusive and quality childcare for ALL and maintaining the organization as a livable wage employer.
+They have and maintain a commitment to deconstruct negative stereotypes associated with race, class, ability, gender, language, and biases through strengths-based programming.
+Their classrooms and staff mirror the children and families they serve, to help everyone feel represented and create a sense of belonging.

 Dryden Recreation

+Dryden Recreation offers recreational programs and events to the residents of the Town of Dryden.
 The Dryden Community Summer Camp offers a safe, fun, and affordable summer camp to the families in the community.
-The camp runs full day for six weeks and provides each camper with free breakfast, lunch, and snack.
+The camp runs for a full day for six weeks and provides each camper with free breakfast, lunch, and snack.

 Enfield Community Council